remarkablemark/remarkablemark.github.io/_posts/2020/2020-05-17-writing-more.md

 ## Gamify the act

-[Gamification](https://wikipedia.org/wiki/Gamification) can keep us engaged.
+[Gamification](https://wikipedia.org/wiki/Gamification) keeps us engaged.
 With the proper rewards and punishments, we can use this technique to keep ourselves committed and on track.
-Jerry Seinfeld does this by forcing himself to [write a joke a day](https://jamesclear.com/stop-procrastinating-seinfeld-strategy).
+Jerry Seinfeld does this by forcing himself to [write a joke every day](https://jamesclear.com/stop-procrastinating-seinfeld-strategy).

 So figure out what your daily activity is going to be and hold yourself accountable so you **don't break the chain**.
 Write everyday.